Ditached/ARPlacementKit-Docs/docs/source/usage.rst

 Transition Threshold
 --------------------
 The minimum distance for a transition to be triggered.
-If distance is smaller than this value, the movement will be instantaneous.
+If the distance to the target position is smaller than this value, the movement will be instantaneous.
 Raise this value if the placeable lags behind when dragging it with a finger gesture.
 Higher values lead to fewer transitions.